Bruno-SSC/movsort/commit_log.md

     working on the updating the frontend accordingly to the options model but it's not turning out in a likeable way for me. com 9
-    I got the frontend updating properly for the options changing but now i'm trying to get an alternative way and it's not going well.
+    I got the frontend updating properly for the options changing but now i'm trying to get an alternative way and it's not going well. com 10
+    Got everything working on the options toggling but i'm still uneasy with it.
+It takes to many iterations to retrive the values.
+However, I can't think about a way to solve it without changing the data structure. com 11
+    Since i'll likely be using the options variable, it means I'll have to do all the iterations mentioned in the previous commit many times.
+I'm changing it for a simpler structure.